 The kitchen adjusts its recipes according to season, a practice embedded in Shandong culinary tradition rather than imported from contemporary farm-to-table rhetoric.
 The Jiaodong cold appetiser platter, which the venue highlights as a signature presentation, assembles four types of seafood with distinct seasonings for each, giving the dish the structural role that a French amuse or a Japanese hassun performs: it telegraphs both the provenance of the ingredients and the range of the kitchen's seasoning register within a single opening course.

-The head chef is a Shandong native who began professional cooking at eighteen as an army chef, a training context that emphasises discipline, volume control, and consistent replication of technique.
+The kitchen is led by a chef shaped by army cooking, a training context that emphasises discipline, volume control, and consistent replication of technique.
 That background, combined with what the awards record implies about seasonal adjustment and product sourcing, describes a kitchen led by someone working within a tradition rather than reimagining it.

 Shandong Cuisine Across Chinese Cities